mins

 The work is about risk reduction and long-term outcomes, not just speed to shortlist.
 A bad executive hire can cost millions in severance, lost opportunities, and organizational disruption, which is why the due diligence process is thorough and time-intensive.

-How Executive Recruiters Are Engaged and Paid
+How Executive Recruiters Are Engaged And Paid

 Here is the business side in plain English, with the specifics you need to understand before engaging a firm.